What Can Someone Do With Your IP Address? What Your Internet Connection Says About You in 2025

 4. Hack Your Device

 Devices on your network use IP addresses and ports to connect.
-A port is an opening an app or program uses as a communication endpoint.
+A port is an opening that an app or a program uses as a communication endpoint.
 Some apps share the same port, and there are thousands of ports for each IP address.

 If a hacker has your IP address, they can use a port scanner such as Nmap to see the apps and daemons running on your device.
 That will allow them to judge vulnerable apps and zero in on the port these other apps connect to.